Texas Holdem Terms

 Coin Flip

-When two players are all in, and both have close to a 50% chance of winning.
+A hand is a coin flip when two players are all in and both have close to a 50% chance of winning.
 It’s sometimes also called a race and often occurs when one player has a pocket pair, and another has high-suited connectors.

 Community Cards

-The same as the board.
 The collection of cards dealt on the table face-up is known as community cards because everyone can use them in their hand.
+They are the same as the board.

 Connectors